philsobrepena/ShowVroom/README.md

 # CarCar
 Working Name CarCar is an application for managing the logistics of a car dealership.
-Inventory, sales, and services are managed with this applicatin.
+Inventory, sales, and services are managed within this application.

-Team: 18
+Team:

 Hung Hoang - Automobile Service
 Phil Sobrepena - Automobile Sales